Higher solutions of Hitchin's self-duality equations: The Deligne-Hitchin moduli space

 \section{The Deligne-Hitchin moduli space $\mathcal M_{DH}$}

-The Deligne-Hitchin moduli space $\mathcal M_{DH}=\mathcal M_{DH}(M)$ of a compact Riemann surface $M$ provides a natural tool to study associated families of flat connections of the self-duality equations.
-It was first defined by Deligne (see \cite{Si, Si2}) as a complex analytic reincarnation of the twistor space (see \cite{HKLR}) associated to the moduli space of self-duality solutions.
+The Deligne-Hitchin moduli space $\mathcal M_{DH}=\mathcal M_{DH}(M)$ of a compact Riemann surface $M$ provides a natural tool to study associated families of flat connections of solutions to the self-duality equations.
+It was first defined by Deligne (see \cite{Si, Si2}) as a complex analytic reincarnation of the twistor space (see \cite{HKLR}) associated to the hyper-K\"ahler moduli space of self-duality solutions.

 \begin{definition} For $\lambda\in\C$ fixed, a (integrable) $\lambda$-connection on a vector bundle $V\to M$ over a Riemann surface $M$ is a pair $(\dbar, D)$ consisting of a holomorphic structure on $V$ and a linear first order differential operator